huyen-nguyen/geranium/README.md

 ## Overview

-Geranium is a tool designed for multimodal retrieval of genomics data visualizations.
-It enables researchers and scientists to efficiently retrieve and author genomics data visualization through an intuitive interface.
+Geranium is a multimodal retrieval system that helps researchers efficiently find genomics visualization examples using image, text, or specification-based queries.
+Search results function as adaptable templates/scaffolds that researchers can modify with their own data and design preferences.

 ## Features